apjanke/octave-chrono/doc-project/Developer-Notes.md

 * CI tests, once BISTs are in place
 * Remove planar-gen boilerplate and isnan2()s once I'm sure class structure is set

+* Report crash: giving duration a days method while it has a days property results in a crash.

 ## Sections

 * `datetime`